An energy-resolved atomic scanning probe

 This expression neglects the voltage dependence of the electronic transmission from tip to sample, among other factors.
-Interpretational issues notwithstanding, this limits the accurate extraction of the native electronic density of states to the linear response regime, as not all changes in the current are due to changes in the LDOS.
-In particular, when the system has strong many-body interactions, such as a poorly screened electronic impurity, large applied biases will disturb the natural local state by disrupting the nearby electron density.
+Interpretation issues notwithstanding, this limits the accurate extraction of the native electronic density of states to the linear response regime, as not all changes in the current are due to changes in the LDOS.
+In particular, when the system has strong many-body interactions, such as a poorly screened electronic impurity, a large applied bias will disturb the natural local state by disrupting the nearby electron density.

-Here, we bring the tunability of cold-atom lattices to bear on this problem.
+Here, we use the tunability of cold-atom lattices to give a direct protocol for LDOS measurement and interpretation.
+This allows, for instance, the characterization of energy states and the prediction and delineation of contributions to steady-state currents.
 These systems provide a means to simulate condensed matter~\cite{bloch2008many, fertig2005strongly, strohmaier2007interaction, Lamacraft12, chien2015quantum}, including transport phenomena~\cite{ott2004collisionally, gunter2006bose, brantut2012conduction, krinner2015observation}, while simultaneously yielding opportunities to go beyond solid-state scenarios.
-In this vein, rather than an applied bias, we propose to use a narrow band probe $\qp$ that scans in energy (see Fig.~\ref{fig:expdiagram}) to interrogate the many-body system $\qs$.
-The current into (out of) an empty (full) reservoir of bandwidth $4\omega_\qp$ offset to a frequency $\mu$ is proportional to the LDOS, i.e., the fraction of particles at frequency $\mu$,
+In this vein, rather than an applied bias, we propose to use a narrow band probe $\qp$ that scans in energy to interrogate the many-body system $\qs$ (see Fig.~\ref{fig:expdiagram}).
+The particle current into (out of) an empty (full) reservoir of bandwidth $4\omega_\qp$ offset to a frequency $\mu$ is proportional to the LDOS, i.e., the fraction of particles at frequency $\mu$,

 so long as $\omega_\qp$ is small relative to variations of $D(\omega)$.
 The occupied (unoccupied) local density of states is given by using an empty (full) probe $\qp$.